r0zetta/collaborative_filtering/README.md

 ## Experiment 1: Randomly chosen amplifiers

-The following bar charts depict the effect of varying numbers of amplifier accounts and retweet counts on both the US2020 and UK2019 datasets.
-Each bar represents the mean percentage of control accounts that observed the target account in the top-3 source-based recomendations over 10 runs.
+The following bar charts depict how injecting varying numbers of amplifier accounts and retweet counts into the dataset changed source-based recommendations in both the US2020 and UK2019 datasets.
+Each bar represents the mean percentage of control accounts that observed the target account in their top-3 source-based recomendations after poisoning had been applied, over 10 runs.
 Error bars indicate the minimum and maximum values across those ten runs.

-These experiments had no effect on the target-based recommendation algorithm.
-All bar charts associated with those experiments are empty, and thus are not shown.
+The same value pair injection mechanism had no effect on target-based recommendations (all bar charts associated with those experiments were empty, and thus are not shown).
 This is the case across all of the conducted experiments.

-XXX discussion as to why the target-based recommendation algorithm didn't work?
+It is unclear as to why poisoning attacks had no effect on this recommendation methodology.
+However, it is worth noting that this result demonstrates the fact that different recommendation mechanisms can be more susceptible or more resilient to poisoning attacks.

 ![experiment 1 US2020 source-based recommendations](images/fastai_US2020_histogram_exp1.png)
 ![experiment 1 UK2019 source-based recommendations](images/fastai_UK2019_histogram_exp1.png)